josiahn99/kc1yqn-website/index.md

 This site documents my progress in learning all things amateur radio — what I’m building, what I’m figuring out, and where I want to go next.

-So far, my primary project has been setting up a [DMR hotspot](./assembly/).
+So far, my primary project has been setting up a [DMR hotspot](./lab/pi_assembly/).

-I’m also actively working through [my goals and a learning plan for achieving them](./about/).
+I’m also actively working on developing [my goals and a learning plan](./learning_plan/).

-If you’re running an [Anytone-878](./radio/), I’ve put together some practical notes and tips from my own experience.
+If you’re running an [Anytone-878](./operating/at-878/), I’ve put together some practical notes and tips from my own experience.

-I also keep [astronomy notes](./astronomy/) and [radio notes](./notes/) as a place to track what I’m studying and experimenting with.

 More coming soon.
 Thanks for stopping by.
 73
-KC1YQN